 People bring businesses to life.
 Customers are people and that provide the revenue and profit for the business.
 Profit comes from the decisions customers make, not the product or service offered.
 And it is the other people – employees – that interact with these customers and design services for these customers.
 Businesses thrive when people around them flourish.

 Your status quo is an evil abode.
+Many organisations have a culture where inaccurate good news is preferred over accurate bad news.
+Knowing how you are performing is one of the keys to improvement.
 Your customer’s expectations are changing.
 There are people out there vying for your customer’s attention.
 There are people out there disrupting your traditional market place.
 Your team is motivated by making progress.
 Make change the thing that does not change.

 Using the Five Tenets to the Customer Centric Approach to Business, these Nine Imperatives for Leaders come into focus.

-- The people that are your employees want to connect with the people that are your customers – not your financial outcomes.
+The people that are your employees want to connect with the people that are your customers – not your financial outcomes.
 Employees want to know their work is meaningful, for other people, your customers.
-Our vision / mission / purpose cannot be about us, but about others, the customer and difference we can make in their world.
+Our vision, mission and/or purpose cannot be about us.
+It must be about others, the customers and difference we can make in their world.